trzh/forecasting-transportation/README.md

 ### P3

-Examining how individual characteristics like race, immigration status, and level of higher education influence the frequency of trips to religious and community activities using a zero-inflated Poisson regression model.
+Examining how individual characteristics like race, immigrant status, and level of higher education influence the frequency of trips to religious and community activities using a zero-inflated Poisson regression model.

 The script for P3 is in the P3 folder, in the file P3.R.